-Repair of wildfire suppression damage on Denver Water lands is the responsibility of Denver Water, unless otherwise agreed to by the unified command at the time of fire close out.
-All efforts will be made by agencies involved in suppressive action to minimize damage through the use of "light on the land" techniques, or through rehabilitation activities conducted at the time of the incident.
-Examples of these rehabilitation activities would include: water barring firelines; placement of logs or rocks across firelines; etc.
+Repair of wildfire suppression damage on Denver Water lands is the responsibility of Denver Water/Colorado Springs Utilities, unless otherwise agreed to by the unified command at the time of fire close out.

+Efforts will be made by agencies involved in suppressive action to minimize damage.